Investigation of Seagate Technology Holdings plc (STX) Announced by Holzer & Holzer, LLC

-/EIN News/ -- ATLANTA, April 21, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Seagate Technology Holdings plc (“Seagate” or the “Company”) (NASDAQ: STX) complied with federal securities laws.
-On April 19, 2023, Seagate disclosed that two subsidiaries of the Company entered into a settlement agreement with the U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) and agreed to pay $300 million to resolve “BIS’s allegations regarding Seagate’s sales of hard disk drives to Huawei between August 17, 2020 and September 29, 2021.”
-Following this disclosure, the price of the Company’s stock dropped.
+ATLANTA, April 21, 2023 (GLOBE NEWSWIRE) -- Holzer & Holzer, LLC is investigating whether Seagate Technology Holdings plc ("Seagate" or the "Company") STX complied with federal securities laws.
+On April 19, 2023, Seagate disclosed that two subsidiaries of the Company entered into a settlement agreement with the U.S. Department of Commerce's Bureau of Industry and Security ("BIS") and agreed to pay $300 million to resolve "BIS's allegations regarding Seagate's sales of hard disk drives to Huawei between August 17, 2020 and September 29, 2021."
+Following this disclosure, the price of the Company's stock dropped.

 If you purchased Seagate stock and suffered a loss on that investment, you are encouraged to contact Corey Holzer, Esq. at cholzer@holzerlaw.com or Joshua Karr, Esq. at jkarr@holzerlaw.com, call our toll-free number at (888) 508-6832, or visit our website at www.holzerlaw.com/case/seagate/ to discuss your legal rights.